- Zhilei Zhang Stopped Joe Joyce In 6 Rounds In April At The Copper Box

 - Joyce And Zhang Rematch On Sep 23 At Wembley’s OVO Arena

-HEAVYWEIGHT GIANTS Zhilei Zhang and Joe Joyce will rematch at the OVO Arena, Wembley on Saturday 23 September, live on TNT Sports.
+HEAVYWEIGHT GIANTS Zhilei Zhang and Joe Joyce rematch this Saturday, 23 September at the OVO Arena, Wembley, live on TNT Sports.

 Big Bang Zhang and Juggernaut Joyce first collided in mid-April at the Copper Box Arena, where it was Zhang who left the venue in possession of the WBO Interim Heavyweight World Championship strap.